-iOS 9 launched back in September of last year and it's a lot better than iOS 8, thanks to new features that make the iPhone and iPad software easier to use.
+iOS 9 launched back in September of last year and it instantly better than iOS 8, thanks to new features that make the iPhone and iPad software easier to use.

 iOS 9.3 update

 iOS 9.3 is Apple's first major update with brand new features to highlight.
 While iOS 9.1 added new emojis, iOS 9.2 tweaked Apple Music and Apple News and iOS 9.2.1 just fixed bugs.
-But iOS beta actually bring new functionality.
+But iOS 9.3 beta actually brings new functionality.

 Specifically, the preview software debuts Night Shift, which automatically tints your iPhone and iPad with warmer colors.
 Bright blue light can keep you up at night, studies have shown.

 Night Shift uses the time and geolocation to determine the sunset and the display returns to normal in the morning.
 It's a feature we've seen from third-party apps like f.lux on Mac, but a first directly from Apple.

 - Interested?
 Here's how to download iOS 9.3 right now